ykwen/edison-Video-Based-Walk-Assistant/README.md

 This is the IoT project for wearable device.

+Use camera taking videos and streaming into aws for situation recognition.

 #### Road

 This part uses intel-edison with camera to stream situation on to web server using Node.js.